 Visual amenity

-Neighbouring Amenity;
+Neighbouring Amenity

 Design and Impact on Character of Surrounding Area

 The proposed dormer would be visible from Agnes Court to the rear.
 However in terms of scale, bulk and mass, the proposed development either reflects or is smaller than other similar development in the nearby local area particularly those at number 35 and 37 Oxford Road, both of which are also visible from Agnes Court.